 Note that for a non-protruding nozzle, H2 =0.
 The regulation thickness of the nozzle, tR, is imported directly from its previous calculations done for deciding nozzle thickness.
 As the entire nozzle with its seam welding is in the affected area, no correction for weld joint efficiency is required for this calculation.

-The balance sheet attempts to hammer down the estimate of area lost.
+The balance sheet attempts to hammer down the estimate of the area lost.

 The available is calculated by looking at the area available in the vicinity.
 In fact, even the “weldment” area in the affected rectangle is accounted for in the area available if such estimates are available.